Epilepsy and alcohol - an introduction

 Avoid binge drinking

-The biggest risk with alcohol and seizures is binge drinking.
+Perhaps the biggest risk with alcohol and seizures is binge drinking.
 This is when you drink a lot of alcohol in a short amount of time or drink continually for many hours.
+Avoid binge drinking if you have epilepsy.

 Can alcoholism cause seizures?

 That being said, there is evidence that alcoholism could cause long term epilepsy too.
-Studies have shown that when someone repeatedly binges on alcohol and then withdraws, it gradually causes permanent changes in the brain.
+One theory is that when someone repeatedly binges on alcohol and then withdraws, it gradually causes permanent changes in the brain.
 These changes mean that the person would be more likely to have seizures in future, even if they stopped drinking alcohol altogether.

 Can you drink alcohol while taking seizure medication?

-• Drinking alcohol with your seizure drugs can make both drugs’ effects stronger.
-Many seizure drugs have a sedative effect (makes you drowsy), as does alcohol.
+• Drinking alcohol with your seizure medicine can make both drugs’ effects stronger.
+Many ASM’s have a sedative effect (makes you drowsy), as does alcohol.
 Therefore, a couple of alcoholic drinks consumed alongside your seizure meds could make you feel ‘drunk’ much faster than other people.

-Some anti-epilepsy drugs should never be mixed with alcohol.
-In particular, benzodiazepine is found in certain epilepsy medications, including clonazepam (Klonopin), lorazepam, and diazepam (Valium).
+• Some anti-epilepsy drugs should never be mixed with alcohol.
+In particular, benzodiazepines, which are found in certain epilepsy medications, including clonazepam, lorazepam, and diazepam.
 When this drug interacts with alcohol, it can affect your heart rate and breathing, and could be very dangerous.
+This is why it’s essential to read the leaflet in your ASM packaging.

 Share article